-German cities halt AstraZeneca vaccine for people under 60 due to clot worries
+Germany halts AstraZeneca vaccine for people under 60 because of clot worries

 Canada’s National Advisory Committee on immunization cast the guidance as a “precautionary measure” while Health Canada, the country’s drug regulator, investigates.
 It said the rate at which the clotting incidents occur is not known “with certainty.”

-No such cases have been reported in Canada, which has administered roughly 300,000 jabs of the AstraZeneca vaccine.
+No such cases have been reported in Canada, which has administered about 300,000 doses of the AstraZeneca vaccine.

 The panel’s guidance is nonbinding, but Canadian provinces, which are responsible for the administration of vaccines, said they would follow the advice.